 Just match the max amperage or fuse rating on your amp to the amperage on the chart, find out how long your wire is going to be, and you can find out what size wire you need.

-If you are ever unsure, or are going with a cheap kit, it is probably best to just jump up a gauge.
+If you are ever unsure, or are going with a cheap kit, it is probably best to just jump up a gauge, or if you go with CCA instead of pure copper wire it’s recommended to go up two wire sizes to achieve less resistance.
 You can’t go wrong by getting bigger wire (smaller gauge) just don’t ever get smaller than recommended.
 That can cause the wire to get too hot from trying to pull more current than it’s designed for and possibly cause a fire.